Looking for the best Disney park for teenagers?

 While it is not a thrill ride, Midway Mania may be your teens’ favorite ride.

-From Aerosmith Rock-n-Roll Coast to the classic Tower of Terror, Hollywood Studios is the #1 Disney park for teenagers.
+From the Rock-n-Roll roller coaster starring Aerosmith to the classic Twiling Zone Tower of Terror, Hollywood Studios is the #1 Disney park for teenagers.

 Animal Kingdom with Teenagers

-Before 2017, Animal Kingdom would not have ranked this high.
-But in 2017, Animal Kingdom became home to Pandora-the World of Avatar.
+Before 2017, Animal Kingdom would not have ranked higher than Magic Kingdom.
+But in 2017, Animal Kingdom became home to Pandora World of Avatar.

 Before the addition of Pandora, Animal Kingdom was great for younger kids.